AlphaCloudX/Operating-Systems-Memory-Allocation-Debugger/README.md

 ## **How to Run the Tests**

-Clone the project files using ```git clone https://github.com/AlphaCloudX/Operating-Systems-Memory-Allocation-Grader.git``` into the directory where you have your `allocator` program
+Clone the project files using ```bash git clone https://github.com/AlphaCloudX/Operating-Systems-Memory-Allocation-Grader.git``` into the directory where you have your `allocator` program

-Then just copy the files from inside the folder to the current directory with ```cp -r Operating-Systems-Memory-Allocation-Grader/* .```
+Then just copy the files from inside the folder to the current directory with ```bash cp -r Operating-Systems-Memory-Allocation-Grader/* .```

 It should be ready to run now!